Nanoparticle Tracking Analysis Concentration Zeta Potential Fluorescence Size Colocalization

 Using the Stokes-Einstein relationship the particle diameter d can be calculated as function of the diffusion coefficient D at a temperature T and a viscosity η of the liquid ( k_B Boltzmann constant),

-In NTA, the particle fluctuation of a single particle is recorded in two dimensions.
+In Nanoparticle Tracking Analysis, the particle fluctuation of a single particle is recorded in two dimensions.
 After combining the Stokes-Einstein relationship and the two-dimensional mean square displacement, the equation for the particle diameter d can be solved with:

 To understand the underlying processes in your sample, zeta potential measurement and fluorescence detection are integrated for comprising particle characterization.
 Subpopulation detection based on multivariate statistics takes resolution of NTA to the next level.

-NTA is a particle characterization technique for virtually all types of nanoparticles suspended in media.
-On the same sample, the size, concentration, zeta potential and fluorescence on the same sample are measured.
+Nanoparticle Tracking Analysis is a particle characterization technique for virtually all types of nanoparticles suspended in media.
+The size, concentration, zeta potential and fluorescence are measured on the same sample.

 The highlights of this technique are: